Teens' Top Ten

 - Make TTT promotion part of your library's teen summer reading program or school reading list.
 Consider rewarding teens who prepare for TTT voting during your program.

 - Promote TTT voting within your library or classroom.
-Use the Teens' Top Ten Toolkit (Word doc) or visit our guide to promoting TTT!
+Visit our guide to promoting TTT!